 Islander Seán Ó Cerana opened the campaign to prevent two-thirds of the Blaskets being sold for $900,000.
 The offer was made by American Taylor Collings, who had bought up much of the property in the 1960s and 1970s.

-An RTÉ News report by Tom McSweeney broadcast on 24 November 1986.
+An RTÉ News report broadcast on 24 November 1986.
 The reporter is Tom MacSweeney.